Key Takeaways

 Saunas have been used for centuries for their therapeutic and medicinal properties.
 They are often used for relaxation and detoxification, but recent research has suggested that saunas may also have a role in preventing Alzheimer's disease.

-The use of saunas serve as a preventative measure for Alzheimer's disease.
+The use of saunas serves as a preventative measure for Alzheimer's disease.
 While there is still much research to be done on the topic, some studies have suggested that regular sauna use may help reduce the risk of developing Alzheimer's disease.

 One study, published in the journal Age and Ageing, found that frequent sauna bathing was associated with a reduced risk of developing dementia and Alzheimer's disease.
 The study followed over 2,300 Finnish men for over 20 years and found that those who used saunas 4-7 times per week had a 66% lower risk of developing dementia compared to those who used saunas only once per week.